Employer Insights

 • Those employed by an employer for at least 12 months;

-• Those who have worked at least 1,500 hours during the 12-month period immediately preceding the day the leave begins; and
+• Those that have worked at least 1,500 hours during the 12-month period immediately preceding the day the leave begins; and

 Get Help Managing Employee Leave in Indiana